farmersrice/saltzero/README.md

 If you use an operating system other than Windows, you will have to change a few strings in `whole_pipeline.cpp` to make the appropriate `system` calls.
 If you use a system that does not use little-endian or is not 64 bit, you may have to play around with `NetworkWrapper.cpp` and `network_wrapper.py` (but it also might work out of the box; this is untested).

+You will need to use GCC in order to compile, since `__gnu_pbds` is used for its faster hash table.

 # Differences

 This section lists some differences between this implementation and the original paper, as well as other implementations online.
 For anything not mentioned here, you can generally assume that the implementation follows the original paper.